SkyJedi/Twitch-Extension-React-Router-Redux-Starter/README.md

 To create the ZIP, after successfully testing the extension, run "npm run package".
 This will create a new ZIP file in the project root named after the current version set in your package.json.

 In your extension's settings under Versions -> Version Assets, upload the created ZIP file.
 Then your're ready to move to "Hosted Test" in the Version Status section.

+## Setting Redux State

+This is a very basic and simple example.
+Currently it is set up to update the state when a pubsub is sent via `twitch.ext.send()` and then update redux state and also set the state to `twitch.ext.configuration`.

+As `twitch.ext.configuration` is limited to `limited to 5 KB and can be set at most 20 times per minute.` storing the entire redux state is not a viable production solution.
+As such it is advised to set up an EBS,

 ## Alternative